 What are flat feet?

 Also known as fallen arches or low arches, flat feet are a common condition seen in children and adults.
 Though not always painful, it can result in bone and soft tissue changes that cause pain as we age.
-Not all flat feet are the same, and various causes can result in flat feet.
-Conditions such as congenital pesplanovalgus, posterior tibial tendon dysfunction (PTTD), osteoarthritis, rheumatoid arthritis, cerebral palsy, and others can cause a decrease in arch height.
+Not all flat feet are the same, and various issues can result in flat feet.
+Conditions such as congenital pesplanovalgus, posterior tibial tendon dysfunction (PTTD), osteoarthritis, rheumatoid arthritis, cerebral palsy and others can cause a decrease in arch height.
 Your foot and ankle specialist can help determine the specific cause of flat feet.

 What are symptoms of flat feet?

-Children complain of achy tired feet and may not be able to keep up with others in sport or activities; some will refuse to participate all together.
+Children complain of achy, tired feet and may not be able to keep up with others in sport or activities; some will refuse to participate all together.
 Adults that have had long-standing flat feet can develop other painful secondary conditions such as bunions, arch pain, hammertoes and calluses.
 Adults may also complain of pain and difficulty with walking or being on their feet for extended periods of time.